Freegle/cordova-plugin-google-signin/README.md

 You'll need to add the SHA-1 for the release keystore for the production build to work.
 Use the above commmand by replacing the path to your release keystore file.

-### iOS App
+### iOS App credentials

 Provide the bundle ID for the app and the name.
-Download the `GoogleService-Info.plist` file, open the plist file in a text editor and note the value of REVERSED_CLIENT_ID from it.
 The Bundle ID should be the same you used during creation of the cordova project.
 In case you're not aware or have modified it, you can find the bundle ID by opening the iOS project in Xcode.

-### Oauth Requests

-This app needs to be configured to make OAuth requests.
-To do that, set up the apps OAuth consent screen in the Google Cloud Console https://console.developers.google.com/apis/credentials/consent?project=${your_project_number}
-Open the above link by replacing the project number (can be found from firebase console's project settings), make sure the "OAuth consent screen" is selected in the left pane.
-Then select "External" and fill out the details on the next page.
+Once created, copy the Client ID and use it as IOSAPP_CLIENT_ID.
+The Client ID can also be found in the plist file.

+The plist file should be downloaded and saved as `GoogleService-Info.plist`.

 ## Install the plugin in your cordova project

-You should have the value for the REVERSED_CLIENT_ID and CLIENT_ID handy before you install the plugin.
+You should have the value for the SERVER_CLIENT_ID and IOSAPP_CLIENT_ID handy before you install the plugin.
-CLIENT_ID is the server-side "Web application" Client ID.
+SERVER_CLIENT_ID is the server-side "Web application" Client ID.
-The REVERSED_CLIENT_ID is no needed for Android.

-    cordova plugin add https://github.com/Freegle/cordova-plugin-google-signin --save --variable REVERSED_CLIENT_ID=myreversedclientid --variable CLIENT_ID=yourclientid

-Example:
+IOSAPP_CLIENT_ID is the "iOS" app Client ID.
+The Android Client ID is not needed.

-    cordova plugin add https://github.com/Freegle/cordova-plugin-google-signin --save --variable REVERSED_CLIENT_ID="com.googleusercontent.apps.741002292512-79l1vjkim5tctosr07kcm61bb4frp7cr" --variable CLIENT_ID="741002292512-cs3emldkmt4vg5e1m9o6b3bpf8i6atfp.apps.googleusercontent.com"
+    cordova plugin add https://github.com/Freegle/cordova-plugin-google-signin --save --variable SERVER_CLIENT_ID="serverclientid" --variable IOSAPP_CLIENT_ID="iosappclientid"

 ## Usage